caithmac/upsc-digitalgarden/src/site/notes/UPSC/Liberalism.md

 ###### Critique
 T H Green, Laski, Hobbhouse criticized the idea of limited and negative state and promoted positive and welfare.
 Positive State; Liberalism has always seen the poor as they if they become poor of their own mistakes.
-T H Green criticized Classical Liberalism ; Will is the cause of state not the force.
+T H Green criticized Classical Liberalism ; **Will, not force, is the basis of the state."**
 ###### General Critiscism
 Classical Liberalism is also considered as philosophy of Capitalist of class.
 Ideology of urban entrepreneur middle class which later became industrialist and capitalist